 Insurance companies use many different tactics to confuse, and sometimes outright mislead, policyholders.
-Do not let your insurance company take advantage of you by offering you a settlement that is a mere fraction of the compensation you deserve, or withholding your policy limits when the value of your case clearly exceeds those limits of coverage.
+Do not let your insurance company take advantage of you by offering you a settlement that is a mere fraction of the compensation you deserve or by withholding your policy limits when the value of your case clearly exceeds those limits of coverage.
 Contact Ladendorf Law to speak with a skilled insurance bad faith attorney.

-Among the many responsibilities required of the insurer is a dutyto act in good faith.
+Among the many responsibilities required of the insurer is a duty to act in good faith.
 This means that both the insurance company and the policyholder must uphold the written obligations required in the insurance policy.
 When an insurance company does not conform to the dictates of its policy, the insurance company may be liable for acting in “bad faith” and/or committing an unfair claims practice under state law.

 Bad faith insurance claims can occur when an insurer withholds benefits without justification.
 If your insurance company is not handling your claim (either paying it or denying it) within a reasonable period of time, that would be an example of the insurance company acting in bad faith.

-- Failed to disclose policy limits and/or applicable exclusions;
+- Failed to disclose policy limits and/or applicable exclusions

-- Failed to complete a thorough investigation of your claim;
+- Failed to complete a thorough investigation of your claim

-- Failed to pay the claim without a thorough investigation;
+- Failed to pay the claim without a thorough investigation

-- Failed to deny or pay claim within a reasonable time period;
+- Failed to deny or pay claim within a reasonable time period

-- Failed to deny or confirm coverage within a reasonable period of time;
+- Failed to deny or confirm coverage within a reasonable period of time

-- Have unreasonably or unjustifiably denied you coverage;
+- Have unreasonably or unjustifiably denied you coverage

-- Failed to communicate important information to you;
+- Failed to communicate important information to you

-- Failed to offer you a substantial, fair settlement — true to the value of the claim;
+- Failed to offer you a substantial, fair settlement — true to the value of the claim

-- Failed to communicate a reasonable explanation for claim denials;
+- Failed to communicate a reasonable explanation for claim denials

-- Failed to respond in a timely fashion in regards to urgent, time-sensitive demands;
+- Failed to respond in a timely fashion in regards to urgent, time-sensitive demands

-- Made an unfounded refusal to pay policy proceeds;
+- Made an unfounded refusal to pay policy proceeds

-- Deceived the insured; and/or
+- Deceived the insured

-- Exercised an unfair advantage to pressure an insured into settlement of a claim.
+- Exercised an unfair advantage to pressure an insured into settlement of a claim

-If your insurance company has failed you in any of the ways listed above it would be in your best interest to contact an attorney experienced in prosecuting bad faith claims against insurance companies.
+If your insurance company has failed you in any of the ways listed above, it would be in your best interest to contact an attorney experienced in prosecuting bad faith claims against insurance companies.
 Insurance bad faith claims involve difficult issues of proof and documentation, even in the seemingly obvious cases.
-Therefore, it is critical that you act on a suspicion of unfair dealing by contacting an attorney for consultation.
+Therefore, it is critical that you act on a suspicion of unfair dealing by contacting an attorney for a consultation.